 - A dash of Kyolic Aged Liquid Garlic (refrigerate after opening)

 - Complete Vitamin-Mineral Supplement made specifically for homemade diets, such as Dr. Bob Goldstein’s Raw Complete Powder, Balance IT Carnivore Blend for Dogs & Cats or Balance IT Feline OR 1/4 adult dose of a good quality human multiple vitamin-mineral supplement (NOT One-a-Day or Centrum).
-Whole food-based products from companies such as Rainbow Light, Mega-Food or New Chapter are best. the dose based on meat+liver weight so you don’t over- or under-supplement.
+Whole food-based products from companies such as Mega-Food or New Chapter are best.
+Dose based on meat+liver weight so you don’t over- or under-supplement.